austinc3030/myblink/README.md

 The container includes a comprehensive healthcheck system that monitors the application's actual health status, not just whether the process is running.

+**Important:** The healthcheck will correctly mark the container as **unhealthy** if Blink initialization fails, even if the process is still running.
+This allows Docker orchestration tools to detect and restart failed containers.

 ### How It Works

 1. **Health Status Tracking**: `myblink.py` continuously writes its health status to `/tmp/myblink_health.json`